Based on Netcraft’s Web Server Survey from June 2023, over a billion websites exist online, yet only 200 million are regularly maintained and updated.

 To do this, follow trustworthy SEO blogs and news sources.
 They’ll keep you informed about any changes to search engine algorithms.
 When you’re in the know, you can adjust your SEO strategies accordingly.

 Being up-to-date ensures that your website remains visible and competitive in search results.
 It’s like staying on the right path in a constantly changing landscape.
 It’s your key to continued online success.

 Wrapping It Up

 Keyword research is the first step to doing SEO right and boosting the rankings of your website on search engines.
 The use of keyword research tools, along with your own research and competitive analysis, can help you identify the right keywords to target and use on your website.
 By taking time to perform keyword research, you are on to a great start to succeeding in SEO and digital marketing.

 If you wish to boost your website’s ranking and want professional help with keyword research and SEO, work with the SEO experts of Wozuma.
 Our SEO solutions are designed to boost your brand’s online presence, generate more traffic, and improve your search rankings.
 Contact us now and let’s level up your digital marketing strategies

 Robert is the creative mind behind Wozuma, where his passion for innovation and knowledge-sharing comes to life.
 With a keen interest in the digital world, he has carved a niche in SEO, dedicating his time to exploring and demystifying the complexities of search engine optimisation.
-When he’s not delving into the latest SEO trends, Robert enjoys sharing his insights and experiences through his blog posts, hoping to inspire and inform others in this ever-evolving digital landscape.
+When he’s not exploring the latest SEO trends, Robert enjoys sharing his insights and experiences through his blog posts, hoping to inspire and inform others.